 - A description of any expert witnesses that may be called to testify

-These disclosures must be exchanged within the first 45 days of the case, and failure to comply can result in sanctions.
+These disclosures must be exchanged within the first 45 days of the case.
+For cases filed prior to September 1, 2023, initial disclosures are required.
+However, cases filed after September 1, 2023, are not required to do initial disclosures.
+Failure to comply with the disclosure requirements can result in sanctions.

 Types of Discovery